sameerasw/sameerasw/README.md

 </p>

-<h3 align="center">A passionate person learning to code from Sri Lanka</h3> <br>

-- 🌱 I’m currently working in the UI/UI and front-end field while learning a lot of languages but mostly Java, Python and Web design.
+👨🏻‍💻 Currently working in the UI/UI and front-end field while learning a dev in the meantime.

-- 📫 How to reach me **@sameera_s_w**

 <h3 align="left">Connect with me:</h3>
 <p align="left">